Odesa Archaeological Museum: History

-Since 1997, the Odesa Archeological Museum has functioned not only as a museum but also as an institute for scientific research into the archeology of primitive society in the Northern Black Sea region and the archeology of the Middle Ages.
+Since 1997, the Odesa Archaeological Museum has functioned not only as a museum but also as an institute for scientific research into the archaeology of early human settlement in the Northern Black Sea region and the archaeology of the Middle Ages.
 The museum conducts expositions, restorations and publishing activities.

 Exhibition activity

 The main fund of the museum is the largest collection of sources on the ancient history of the Northern Black Sea coast, it has more than 170 thousand archaeological sources of ancient history of southern Ukraine from the Stone Age to the Middle Ages, including 55 thousand coins, the only collection of monuments in Ukraine of Ancient Egypt, the largest collection of ancient rarities in the country.

 The best examples of ancient sculpture are exhibited in the lobby of the building, specially built for the Public Library in 1883.
 The first two halls display materials covering the period from the advent of man to the second millennium BC.
 Of particular interest are finds from settlements and cemeteries of the Humelnytsia, Trypillia, and Usatovo cultures, burial mounds, and Bronze Age treasures, such as the Antonivsky Treasure.

 The "Golden Pantry" of the museum exhibits real things made of precious metals, the oldest of which date back to the beginning of the second millennium BC.
 Decorations from Scythian and Sarmatian cemeteries, medieval burials of nomads, and products of Slavic craftsmen attract attention.

 Out of the 50,000 coins stored in the museum, the rarest of gold and silver minted in ancient Greece, Rome, Byzantium, and Kyivan Rus are on display.
 In particular, the "gold coin" of Prince Volodymyr, one of the two in Ukraine and of 11 known, is on the display.

 The collection of Egyptian antiquities is the third largest in the former USSR.
 Wooden and stone sarcophagus, funeral utensils, stone slabs and fragments of papyrus with hieroglyphs are of interest here.